canta2899/maui-showcase/slides.md

 ---

-The usage of design patterns makes development easier and allows developer to handle complex lifecycles while keeping complexity under control.
+- The usage of design patterns makes development easier and allows developer to handle complex lifecycles while keeping complexity under control.
+- **MVVM** <u>favors</u> the introduction of patterns.

 <br/>